In active development · First households signing on · Fire season 2026Introducing CIVIC by GNOSIS — for Newfoundland & Labrador

 Around the bay, plenty of people don't carry a smartphone.
 That is fine.
 CIVIC by GNOSIS works on iPhone, iPad, Android, or any web browser — just sign in.
 And when your community comes online, the same alerts CIVIC sends to phones will go out by text message and voice phone call too, so the warning reaches your house however you stay reachable — your landline, your basic cell, or a neighbour's phone listed for you.

-Why it must be built here.
-Why it has to be us.
+Why it has to be us

 Most disaster software was built for a city that has never lost the lights.